 Females who were regular, heavy, and excessive drinkers had higher odds than males of being hit, insulted, threatened, or forced to have sexual relations, the study found.
 But both male and female heavy and excessive drinkers were at elevated risk for experiencing victimization.

-Lee Strunin, lead study author and SPH professor of community health sciences, said the study is the first to examine profiles among Mexican young adults “that predict membership in drinking subgroups experiencing alcohol-related consequences and associations with violent victimization.
+Lee Strunin, lead study author and professor of community health sciences at SPH, said the study is the first to examine profiles among Mexican young adults “that predict membership in drinking subgroups experiencing alcohol-related consequences and associations with violent victimization.
 It has public health relevance for both Mexican and Mexican American young people.”

 Hispanics are the largest ethnic minority group in the United States, with almost two-thirds identifying as Mexican.